Rocky1salady-killer/DGE-GM/README.md

 # DGE-GM
-Appearance-based Driver 3D Gaze Estimation Using GRM and Mixed Loss Strategies
+### Appearance-based Driver 3D Gaze Estimation Using GRM and Mixed Loss Strategies.

-### The project code is currently being organized and released incrementally.

 Inference results on the dmd dataset: